-Use acoustic ceiling insulation inside your ceiling voids to reduce airborne sounds
+Use acoustic insulation inside your voids to reduce airborne sounds

-Whether you are insulating an existing ceiling or soundproofing a new build use acoustic ceiling insulation slab between the joists to achieve the required levels of soundproofing.
+Whether you are insulating existing ceilings or soundproofing a new build use acoustic insulation slabs between the joists to achieve the required levels of noise reduction.
 Do not use thermal insulation rolls for this as they are low in density which means they will not block and absorb the airborne sounds.